stlmerkel/fathom-sync/README.md

 An Obsidian plugin that syncs your [Fathom AI](https://fathom.video) meeting recordings into your vault as structured markdown notes — complete with AI summaries, transcripts, action items, and attendee info.

+## AI Usage
+This plugin was 100% vibe coded.
+This is only intended for my personal use and I don't take issues or pull requests.

 ## Features

 - **Full meeting sync** — paginated fetch of all meetings from the Fathom API